By the end of this journey, you'll be able to see your character's position in the world.

 Let's start this journey off with a quick review:

-and edit the blueprint so it displays the HUD when the game begins.
-Save a reference to the widget as HUD Ref
+BP_AdventurousMod and edit the blueprint so it displays the HUD when the game begins.
+Save a reference to the widget as HUD Ref.

 This should have been a review for you, so hopefully it was easy for you to follow along.